Why former Tamil Nadu Chief Minister Annadurai decided against renaming Madras state as Tamizh Naadu

 The state government said that the changes were effected to correct distortions that had primarily arisen as a result of the naming conventions instituted by the British in the colonial times.

 One of the criticisms of this renaming exercise is that it has been selective.
 Many Sanskrit names have not been changed to Tamil even though Tamil literature provides names for those places.
-For example, Vedaranyam has become Vedaaranyam, even though Tamil texts refer to the the place as Thirumaraikaadu.
+For example, Vedaranyam has become Vedaaranyam, even though Tamil texts refer to the place as Thirumaraikaadu.

 Some have wondered why the Tamil Nadu government has chosen to make the changes at the height of the Covid-19 pandemic.